CTSRD-CHERI/cheribuild/README.md

 will start an instance of [CheriBSD](https://github.com/CTSRD-CHERI/cheribsd) in [QEMU](https://github.com/CTSRD-CHERI/qemu).

 It has been tested and should work on FreeBSD 10, 11 and 12.
-On Linux Ubuntu 16.04 and OpenSUSE Tubleweed are supported.
-Ubuntu 14.04 may also work but is no longer tested.
-MacOS 10.13 is also supported.
+On Linux, Ubuntu 16.04, Ubuntu 18.04 and OpenSUSE Tumbleweed are supported.
+Ubuntu 14.04 may also work but is no longer tested. macOS 10.13 is also supported.

 # Pre-Build Setup

-If you are building Cheri on a Debian/ Ubuntu based machine, please install the below packages:
+If you are building CHERI on a Debian/Ubuntu-based machine, please install the following packages:

 ```shell
 apt-get install libtool pkg-config clang bison cmake ninja-build samba flex texinfo libglib2.0-dev libpixman-1-dev libarchive-dev bsdtar libbz2-dev